Dave McNally, a Memoir

 I could throw a baseball before I could walk—and have photos to prove it.
 Cute little urchin then.
 Palm ball, most likely.
 A change-up, no doubt.

-Leap ahead with me to Little League.
-Miles City, Montana.
+Back up with me to Little League, Miles City, Montana, 1952.
 Just barely organized.
 No T-ball; no Coach-pitch.
-Real, spontaneous baseball.
+Baseball.
 Captains picked by players and teams picked by captains and who batted first was who had his hand on the knob of the bat when you worked your way up.
 No umpire, and no overbearing parents—they had their own lives then.
 Jeans and tee shirts.
 There may have been one pair of rubber cleats in town, but I don’t remember who had them.
 Tommy and Billy Combs.
 Eddy Acey.
 Dave Friend.
 Don Gunther.
 Don and I pitched.
 Patrick Kelly didn’t play—he was too refined.
 County Attorney now.
 Kelly killed a bird I found in the park and I decked him for it.
 Later I put gum on his seat in school—extra bad because he always wore corduroy.
-Had to write “I will not put gum on Patrick Kelly’s pants” about 30,000 times and it had nothing to do with baseball, but isn’t it OK to stray for a good reason?
+Had to write “I will not put gum on Patrick Kelly’s pants” about 30,000 times and it had nothing to do with baseball, but a lot, it seemed at the time, to do with life.

-Toward the end of summer, Clark Cummings, the wonderful man who ran the program, picked an All-Star team and that team actually got matching hats and tee shirts to wear to the tournament in Billings, 140 miles West.
+Toward the end of summer, Clark Cummings, the wonderful man who ran the Little League program, picked an All-Star team that actually got matching hats and tee shirts to wear to the state tournament in Billings, 140 miles West.

 Now make another leap, to ’59 or ‘60.
 I played American Legion ball for Hastings, Nebraska, and the Billings team came to town, and they threw McNally at us.
 He was 5’11” and I wasn’t, and he threw aspirins past everyone.
 The draft of the ball going by sucked your hat off.
 The Billings catcher had a mattress in his glove, and an ice pack in his palm between innings.
 I can’t imagine that it helped all that much.